What do mosquitoes look like and why are they concerning?

 Mosquitoes are flying insects that have slender bodies and long, thin legs.
 They have a single pair of wings and their head features a prominent proboscis.
 The size of a mosquito depends on its species, but most range from 3 to 9 mm long with few being longer than 15 mm.

 Male mosquitoes feed on plant nectar, while most female species feed on the blood of humans and animals.
 There are some species, however, whose females feed on plant nectar like their male counterparts.
 Crane flies look like giant mosquitoes, and are often said to be male mosquitoes.
 In reality, crane flies are not mosquitoes at all and are only somewhat related.
 Midges are frequently mistaken for mosquitoes, but are also only somewhat related.
 A way to distinguish between the two is to look for the scaly bodies and wings that are characteristic of mosquitoes.
 Besides being a major nuisance, mosquitoes can be quite dangerous.
-They are known to carry and spread many human diseases, including encephalitis and zika virus.
+They are known to carry and spread many human diseases, including encephalitis, the west nile virus and zika virus.

 Where do mosquitoes live?